 - 1. Redevelop the area consistent with the Borough's overall economic goals and regional market forces to ensure any proposed redevelopment is economically feasible. - 2.
 Promote the revitalization of an active downtown Flemington using a key redevelopment project with elements that will attract visitors and residents and will be the impetus for future investment in the Borough. - 3.
 Create complementary land uses that will attract residents and visitors to the downtown area including hotel, retail, restaurant with a liquor license, and entertainment within the redevelopment area. - 4.
 Create diverse housing opportunities in the form of multi-family residential and townhouse units that accommodate a mix of incomes and household sizes. - 5.
 Ensure a unique sense of place and compatibility with the Historic District through preservation of the facades of the Union Hotel, 78 Main, 90 Main buildings and creation of distinctive design features in the project architecture and streetscape. - 6.
 Provide appropriate site design and performance standards to guide and facilitate redevelopment that reflects the Borough's historic development pattern, architecture, style, charm and character. - 7.
 Create a central gathering place and public amenity that fosters social interaction and contributes to a vibrant downtown. - 8.
 Enhance the public realm of the redevelopment area by creating a pedestrian plaza area that connects Main Street and Spring Street. - 9.
-Encourage the project's parking demand to be satisfied on-site and allowing off-site parking to serve the project as available to the redeveloper in a manner that mitigates any negative impact to the surrounding street network and neighborhood. - 10.
+Require the project's parking demand to be satisfied on-site in a manner that mitigates any negative impact to the surrounding street network and neighborhood. - 10.
 Encourage sustainable practices including the use of green infrastructure and green building techniques.